 flexion: the anterior interv...

-Intervertebral osteochondrosis represents the pathologic degenerative process involving the intervertebral disc and the respective vertebral body endplates (not necessarily symptomatic).
+Intervertebral osteochondrosis represents the pathologic degenerative process involving the intervertebral disk and the respective vertebral body endplates (not necessarily symptomatic).
 It is believed to be different and a further stage of spondylosis deformans, which is a consequence of normal...

 Intradural extramedullary metastases are rare and only account for approximately 5% of spinal metastases.

-Please refer on leptomeningeal metastases (brain) to a general discussion focused on the brain's subarachnoid space involvement.
+Please review leptomeningeal metastases (brain) for a general discussion focused on the brain's subarachnoid space involvement.

-The age at presentation depends on tumour typ...
+The age at presentation depends on tumor type....